ndstudgov/Constitution/README.md

 any reason.
-(d) If Shirt Charity Fund requests approved by Financial Management Board exceed the
-48 Constitution of the Undergraduate Student Body 01/17/2017 balance of The Shirt Charity Fund, existing funds in The Shirt Profit account may be transferred directly to the Shirt Charity Fund
+(d) If Shirt Charity Fund requests approved by Financial Management Board exceed the balance of The Shirt Charity Fund, existing funds in The Shirt Profit account may be transferred directly to the Shirt Charity Fund